 Since % is not an existing directory, this will send the following text to standard error:

 Linux includes redirection commands for each stream.
-These commands write standard output to a file.
-If a non-existent file is targetted (either by a single-bracket or double-bracket command), a new file with that name will be created prior to writing.
+These can be used to write standard output or standard error to a file.
+If you write to a file that does not exist, a new file with that name will be created prior to writing.

 Commands with a single bracket overwrite the destination’s existing contents.

 2> - standard error

 Commands with a double bracket do not overwrite the destination’s existing contents.

 << - standard input